bcgov/land-designations-shinyapp/README.md

 installed on the Docker image.
 It's not necessary to list 'shiny' or 'rmarkdown' packages here as they are installed automatically.

+### System dependencies

+The R package ggiraph requires the xml2 package, which depends on libxml2-dev being installed on the system.
+This is listed in `system-libraries.txt`.

 ### Running the app

 To build the Docker image and run the app, in your terminal type: